List of stellar streams

 This is a list of stellar streams.
-A stellar stream is an association of stars orbiting a galaxy.
-It was once a globular cluster or dwarf galaxy that has now been torn apart and stretched out along its orbit by tidal forces.
-An exception in the list about Milky Way streams given below is the Magellanic Stream, composed of gas (mostly hydrogen), although in 2023 a population of stars has been described inside it.
+A stellar stream is an association of stars orbiting a galaxy taking the appearance of an elongated stream of stars.
+Stars that are part of stellar streams were often once part of a globular cluster or dwarf galaxy.
+However, their original system has now been torn apart and stretched out along its orbit by the tidal forces of the larger galaxy.
+An exception in the list about Milky Way streams given below is the Magellanic Stream, composed of gas (mostly hydrogen), although in 2023, a population of stars has been described inside it.